Monday, November 15, 2021

 I fertilize organically and feed my citrus trees with Citrus Tone, following the dosage instructions for pot diameter on the bag.
 Citrus Tone also contains beneficial microbes to help make nutrients available to the plant.
 Very recently I added Down to Earth's Citrus Mix, another organic fertilizer that also includes the micro nutrient zinc - I had a possible, mild zinc deficiency in one of my Thai limes.
 It's an experiment.
 I will alternate between the two.
 Citrus Tone has kept my trees happy for years.

-To apply granular fertilizers like these, gently scratch the fertilizer into the surface soil and water immediately.
-A light mold can form a few days after fertilizing (with these products); it is nothing to worry about, just scratch it back in.
+To apply granular fertilizers like these, gently scratch the grains into the surface soil and water immediately.
+A light mold can form a few days after fertilizing (with these products); just scratch it back in.

 9. Healthy Citrus Leaves should be a Uniform, Rich Green

-Signs of nutrient deficiency are diverse and hard to decipher, but each tells a different story - the details are important when reaching out to an expert for advice:
+Signs of nutrient deficiency are diverse and hard to decipher, but each tells a different story - the details are important when reaching out to an expert or citrus forum for advice:

 Very pale yellow leaves (could be an iron deficiency).